Thanks to Batman and Robin, I started drawing when I was six.

 From there, I drew everything or anything that was my biggest craze at the time: From airplanes to astronauts; trains to musicians.
 If it was a person I was drawing, I was determined to make sure the likeness was exact.
 I learned by trial and error that a likeness is more than just an exact replica of the person.
 You have to capture the personality – what’s behind the eyes.
 You can put a piece of tracing paper down over a photo for example, and not get it.
 I was never happy if I didn’t get it.
 So the fact I idolized a lot of major historical and cultural figures actually helped me learn to draw.

 By the early 1980’s I was on my own living in Tucson and working the standard 8-5 job which turned out to be very beneficial to an art career I wouldn’t start until 2000.
 For about 20 years, I seldom did anything with art unless it was specifically for my job.
 My job involved meeting a lot of the best sporting dogs and trainers in the country.
-By the end of the 1990’s I was heading to Thomasville, GA on a regular basis and was staying with someone who would become one of my closest friends.
-Sallie owns a plantation there and always had at least four black labs that were her best friends.
-Out of gratitude for allowing me to visit so often, I painted a watercolor of one of her favorite labs named Beast.
-It was the first major painting I did in years, but the first of many I would do going forward.
+By the end of the 1990’s I was heading to Thomasville, GA on a regular basis.
+It was dog-central.
+I became friends with someone who owned a plantation there, and her black labs that were her best friends – and her pointers – became my prime subject material.
+Many of the dogs and outdoor scenes that are in my paintings are from South Georgia.

-Since 2000, my main job has been to capture the personality of dogs, horses and their owners in watercolor, graphite or oil.
+My main job is to capture the personality of dogs, horses and their owners in watercolor, graphite or oil.
 I painted almost every national champion and national amateur retriever champion from 2000 – 2013.
 I have paintings that are part of the permanent collection of the National Bird Dog Museum in Grand Junction, Tennessee, and in private collections.

 I am a Signature Member of the Society of Animal Artists.

 In 2008, one of my paintings of Patton – a National Retriever Champion – appeared on Ducks Unlimited t-shirts and people would call me to order.
 Then I started thinking about an idea to feature not only the t-shirts, but artwork from fellow nationally acclaimed artists I exhibited with.
 I remembered many of the plantation houses I visited often in South Georgia.
-My friend Sallie’s plantation house for example, was filled with every kind of sporting art imaginable – from the wine coasters all the way to the bronze sculptures.
-Her home was featured in a book about houses devoted to the sporting life and I thought – wouldn’t it be neat to have a web site filled with the idea that you could find all kinds of high-quality custom art and related art-related merchandise on one site.
-Sort of like walking into a very nice plantation house.
+I thought, wouldn’t it be neat to have a web site filled with all kinds of high-quality custom art and related art-related merchandise on one site.
+Sort of like walking into a very nice plantation house or art gallery.

 Thanks for stopping by.